 - The Associate of Business (ABus) degree requires a minimum of 64 hours of course credits with a grade of “C” or better in all courses and a cumulative grade point average of 2.0 on a 4.0 scale.

-- Graduates must complete CIS 105 and at least 36 general
+- Graduates must complete CIS 105 and at least 36 general education credits.

 - Some courses have placement requirements or prerequisites that may result in coursework beyond 64 credits.
 These courses, too, require a grade of “C” or better.
 For information about prerequisites, see an NPC academic adviser.